Eschatologue/CM_wiki/docs/class/fighter/samurai.md

 Your intensive training in battle grants you unparalleled focus.

-#### Precision

-When you make an attack, you can enter a focused state (no action required), giving you the following benefits:

-***Advantage.*** You gain :d20-adv: Advantage on all your attacks until the start of your next turn.

-***Temporary HP.*** You gain Temporary Hit Points equal to your Wisdom modifier + half your Fighter level (minimum 1).
+***Precision.*** When you make an attack, you can grant yourself :d20-adv: Advantage on all your attacks until the start of your next turn.
+You also gain Temporary Hit Points equal to your Wisdom modifier + half your Fighter level (minimum 1).

+***Counter.*** When a creature you can see hit or misses you with a Melee attack, you can take a :rsc-r: Reaction to make a melee weapon attack or an Unarmed Strike against the creature.

-You can do this **4 times**, regaining **1 use** after a Short Rest and all uses after a Long Rest.
+You can use your Fighting Spirit feature a total of 4 times, expending one use each time you use either *Precision* or *Counter*.
+You regain 1 expended use at the end of a Short Rest, and all expended uses at the end of a Long Rest.

-#### Stamina

-As a :rsc-b: Bonus Action, you can restore half of your Second Wind uses (round up).
-You can only use this feature once per Long Rest.

 ### Level 7: Elegant Courtier